equinor/radix-web-console/README.md

 Radix will build and deploy the new version.

+## Storybook

+Components are documented and previewed with [Storybook](https://storybook.js.org/).
+Start by reading the **Guidelines** page in the Storybook sidebar for how stories are organized.
+Not all components are available through storybook.

+Run it locally:

+    npm run storybook

+Build a static version:

+    npm run build-storybook

 ## Folder structure

 The base directory is organised as defined by Create React App.
 Within `/src`, however: